 • Explain the structure of nutrient procurement and processing systems in plants and animals.

-• Describe the structure and function of the nervous system, the musculo-skeletal system, the respiratory system, endocrine system, and the mechanisms of internal transport and regulation across taxa.
+• Describe the structure and function of the nervous system, the musculo-skeletal system, the respiratory system, and the mechanisms of internal transport and regulation across various organisms.

 Population, community, and ecosystem ecology